BenoCharlo/benocharlo.github.io/src/pages/posts/Useful_noise/index.md

 <p></p>

-So for this dataset, the first indiviudal (who is a female) have interactions with 10 males during the speed dating events.
-She is 21 and she has accepted to meet with (target variable match) 4 out of the 10 males, after the events.
+So for this exceprt of the dataset, the first indiviudal (who is a female) have interactions with 10 males during the speed dating events.
+She is 21 and she has accepted to meet (target variable ***match***) 4 out of the 10 males, after the events.
 She is an asian american and has met with 8 caucasian american, 1 asian american and 1 hispanic american.

+# PROVIDE MORE INFO ABOUT THE DATASET

+The dataset has 8370 rows for 123 columns.
+There are 1380 matches accounting for 16.5% and there were no missing data.

 The data is taken from [OpenML](https://www.openml.org/) and can be access [here](https://www.openml.org/d/40536)